New Earth (104 Tauri III)

 |Ruling AI||- Yave|

-Colonisation 104 Tauri (51.8 ly from Sol) was colonised in the Early First Federation period by the Tauri Development Consortium.
+Colonisation 104 Tauri (51.8 ly from Sol) was colonised in 1709 by the Tauri Development Consortium.
 Two of the major interstellar Megacorps, H4K and Takicorb, sponsored this project, sending a Large Colonial Autonomous Hyperturing with the designation `Jope' to oversee the project.
 On arrival Jope used material mined from the innermost planet to create a pair of statite power collector arrays which were suspended ten million kilometres above the poles of the local star.
 With an ample supply of energy, e could concentrate on the terraformation of the third planet, a tectonically inactive and eroded postgaian world.

 By importing water from the outer solar system the planet could be covered with shallow seas, leaving a few low-lying continents above water.
 Jope produced a range of alternative schemes for the restructure of these low-lying regions to form artificial mountain ranges and other physical features.
 The plan which found favour involved the recreation of the continents of Old Earth, with rivers, bays, islands and uplands all in place.
 Self-replicating nanoconstructors could achieve this transformation in less than a thousand years, and much of the planet would be habitable long before it was completed.
 The Development Consortium at this time gave the third planet a new name; this world would become the New Earth.
 Other colonies had adopted similar names- for instance Terranova and Nova Terra in the Inner Sphere; but this planet would literally be remade in the image of the old world.